dektlong/store-brownfield-function/README.md

 # Introduction
-An Accelerator to create a simple Function executing Brownfield APIs for 3rd party services used by online store.
+An Accelerator to create a simple Function exposed as a Web GUI.

+This accelerator supports either GoLang or Spring Native implementations